Rp-Shamita/Workout_Details_MERN/README.md

 # Workout_Details_MERN
-A website where you add and handle your everyday workout reps
+A website where you add and handle your everyday workout reps using React as frontend and Node, Express and MongoDB as backend.